Online Teaching Requirements

 As we transitioned to the Alternative Delivery Model, prerequisites for teaching online classes were temporarily relaxed because of the extraordinary circumstances we faced as a community.
 Moving forward, in order to maintain CLC’s emphasis on offering high quality online courses it is crucial that we refocus our efforts accordingly.
 Below you will find the online teaching requirements for the 2020-21 academic year.

-Beginning in Spring 2021, we will resume our previously established CLC requirements for teaching online.
+For Spring 2021 Online-Anytime courses, we will resume our previously established CLC requirements for teaching online.
 These include:

 - Overview of Online Instruction (8-week online ION course)

 - This is an 8-week fully online course that provides the experience of being an online student while learning the fundamentals of online course design and instruction.

 - NEXT CLASS: March 2021 (*note: for those teaching BLENDED, there is a recommended Blended Learning and Instruction course offered at the same time)